Why Is This Breed So Maligned?

 These changes affect all dog owners.
 Especially if their dogs show any signs of aggression both indoors and outside.

-It has been reported that these attacks have increased massively over the last few years.
-It appears to me, that many of these attacks are blamed on the Staffordshire Bull Terrier.
+It has been reported that attacks have increased massively over the last few years.
+Many of these attacks are blamed on the Staffordshire Bull Terrier.

 I am often concerned about the very emotive language used by today’s media, that includes, Newspapers, Television, Radio and the Internet.

-In many cases the dogs will be described as Staffordshire Bull Terriers (SBT's).
-In the next sentence we may hear the term “devil dogs” They may often go on to describe gangs of hoodies, hanging about street corners with there vicious dogs.
+In many cases, the dogs will be described as Staffordshire Bull Terriers (SBT's).
+In the next sentence, we may hear the term “devil dogs” They may often go on to describe gangs of hoodies, hanging about street corners with their vicious dogs.

-We are told thay are used as a status symbols and weapons for terrorising other gang members, and innocent bystanders.
-We then hear that the most common dog in Battersea Dogs Home and other animal welfare re-homing organisations is of course the Staffie.
+We are told they are used as status symbols and weapons for terrorising other gang members, and innocent bystanders.
+We then hear that the most common dog in Battersea Dogs Home and other animal welfare re-homing organisations are the Staffies.

 Many of my clients will cross the road to pass this “Devil Dog” and many are fearful of their reputation, especially as they assume they are all inter-human aggressive.
 It may come as somewhat of a surprise to find that this could not be further from the truth.
 These poor dogs are being unfairly stigmatised by the media and the general public.